PLSQL-Capstone-Projects-AUCA-2024/Wed_Falcon_PharmaConnect/README.md

 ### •	Patient:
  - 	Role: Searches for medications, places orders, receives notifications about medication availability, and is linked to insurance providers.
 ### •	Pharmacy:
- - o	Role: Updates inventory, stocks medications, and provides real-time information about stock availability.
+ - 	Role: Updates inventory, stocks medications, and provides real-time information about stock availability.
 It is also linked to insurance providers for pricing adjustments.
 ### •	Medication:
  - 	Role: The medication being searched for and stocked by pharmacies.
 The system tracks its availability and pricing across various pharmacies.
 ### •	Inventory Record: